oasisdfg/oasistools/README.md

 # oasistools

 A lightweight program manager for Windows.
-Install, update, and manage Oasis tools from one place.
+Install, update, and manage oasis tools from one place.

 ## Download